 Resources: Auboutdufil is great for finding THE best royalty-free tracks to meet your needs (and it’s free!)

 Feel free to browse for tracks existing in the public domain.
 You can find some great little nuggets there.
 The Archive site, for example, lists millions of free titles.

 Don’t try to create a one-hour podcast without transitions, jingles or interludes.
 It’s important to separate the various sections.
 Make short transitions by inserting jingles, for example.
 They can also be simple recorded announcements that you can reuse for each podcast.
 If your podcast doesn’t have sections, feel free to insert a small jingle between two natural stops.

 Resources: Create your own jingle from your intro music with Audacity.
 Find a free jingle on Musicsreen.

 At the end of your show, you’ll need to make your listeners immediately want to listen to another episode.
-So take care of your outro in the same way you took care of your intro.
+So take care of your podcast outro in the same way you took care of your intro.

-You can take the theme of your introduction in a longer format and use it while announcing the subject of your next podcast, thanking guests or inviting your listeners to vote for your podcast, etc.
+You can take the theme from your introduction in a longer format and use it while announcing the subject of your next podcast, thanking guests or inviting your listeners to vote for your podcast, etc.

-It could also be fun to give your listeners a small montage of passages that were cut during editing, a laugh etc. In short, it’s THE little thing that will make them stay until the end.
+It could also be fun to give your listeners a small montage of passages that were cut during editing, a laugh etc. In short, it’s THE little things that will make them stay until the end.